Landscape with Arched Bridge: Painting

-The picture was purchased a decade later for the museum by Bode himself as curator in 1924 when the Duke's Oldenburg Gallery was sold.
+The picture was purchased a decade later for the museum by Bode himself as curator in 1924 when the former Grand Duke of Oldenburg's Gallery was sold.
 It is the same size and manner of The Stone Bridge of the Rijksmuseum and was long considered a later copy by Rembrandt pupil Govert Flinck but a recent dendrochronological study has shown that the Berlin panel predates the Amsterdam panel, dismissing the idea it could be a copy.